bd808/bd808.github.com/content/blog/2013-10-27-planning-work-in-a-sprint.md

 things go together and at least a day or two of granular tasks to start working on.
 Each team member or pair now needs to select one thing to begin working on.
 Start by choosing the highest priority task that you have the skill set to accomplish.
-When you get **Done**^[3](#n3) <a name="n3-r"></a>
-with the task you've taken come back to the backlog and chose another.
+When you get **Done**[^3] with the task you've taken come back to the backlog and chose another.
 Don't forget to mark the things you are working on as in progress by whatever tracking mechanism the team is using so you and another team member don't duplicate the work.

 Whew.
 That would have been a nasty email to read.
 I hope you like it better as a blog post.
 Don't forget to use inspection and adaptation to refine this